-It’s called the Y250 vortex because it is generated 250 mm either side of the car’s center line (i.e. on the Y axis) on the previous generations of F1 cars.
-The air in this vortex is extremely high in energy, and controlling it around the car from the front wing helps guide airflow into the cooling intakes and over the back of the car to the rear wing.
+The Y250 vortex was generated 250 mm either side of the car’s center line (i.e. on the Y axis) on the previous generations of F1 cars.
+The air in this vortex was extremely high in energy, and controlling it around the car from the front wing helped guide airflow into the cooling intakes.

 The Problem Of Dirty Air

-While these vortices at the front of the car helped that car generate downforce and direct air to the sidepods to cool the internals, it created a nightmare for the car behind by leaving nothing but turbulent, low pressure air for them to drive through, largely through the outwash generation.
+While these vortices helped the car generate downforce and direct air to the sidepods to cool the internals, it created a nightmare for the car behind by leaving turbulent, low pressure air for them to drive through, largely through the outwash generation.
 F1 cars are often said to “punch a hole in the air,” leaving turbulent, low pressure, low energy air behind them that trailing cars can’t generate as much downforce from.

 Turbulent air is not only not as good for producing downforce, but it’s also not good for cooling.
 That made following cars in previous years more difficult, because not only would the trailing car not be able to produce as much downforce in the corners, therefore losing some grip, but their cars were also prone to overheating if they stayed too close for too long.

 The most obvious difference when comparing the current front wings to those of the past is the shape of the front wing elements.
 These had to be simplified, and there can only be a maximum of four front wing elements (versus five on previous generations).
-Everyone had to follow these rules, so you won’t see much difference there, and teams will likely make use of all four.

 Let’s now consider some of the main differences we have seen between the different cars’ front wings as a result of these changes.
-At the start of the 2022 season, for example, had larger elements on the outsides of the front wing and towards the insides, as closer to the nosecone there are large cut outs.
-This allows air to flow straight into their car’s Venturi tunnels and start producing underfloor downforce.
+At the start of the 2022 season, Mercedes had larger elements on the outsides of the front wing and towards the insides, as closer to the nosecone there were large cut outs.
+This allows more air to flow into their car’s Venturi tunnels to produce downforce via the floor.

-McLaren on the other hand had a much more even front wing element which almost blocks air from flowing into the floor of the car.
+Ferrari on the other hand had a much more even front wing element which allowed less air to flow into the floor of the car.
 This may allow the front wing to generate more downforce, giving the car better front end grip through the high speed corners.
 It’s all about making the right sacrifices for the specifics of the individual cars.

 Front Wing Attachment

-Another area where teams have been taking different approaches is where the front wing attaches to the nose of the car.
-Mercedes and Ferrari both opted to attach their front wings to the main plane of the front wing (the lowest element).
-This has been normal in the past as the front wing was used to push the car into the tarmac.
+Another area where teams may take different approaches is where the front wing attaches to the nose of the car.
+Some teams opt to attach their front wings to the main plane of the front wing (the lowest element).

-Other teams, such as Aston Martin and McLaren, opted to attach the nose to the second plane (just above the lowest element), leaving a gap in between the lowest plane and the second plane in the front wing.
+Other teams opted to attach the nose to the second plane (just above the lowest element), leaving a gap in between the lowest plane and the second plane in the front wing.
 Doing so leaves the lower element closer to the ground, reducing the airflow below the wing.
 This increases the speed of the airflow under the wing, helping with front end downforce production.

 Height Of The Front Wing

 In the past, having the front wing as low to the ground as possible was preferred as it made most use of the ground effect – with more suction as a result of being closer to the ground leading to greater overall downforce.
 However, the cars can now use various tunnels underneath to generate downforce, and raising the front wing is beneficial as you let more air flow straight into the floor.